ntnu-mr-cancer/SegmentationQualityControl/Retrain/README.md

  2. BlandAltman: an exchange function to help you plot Bland-Altman plot during the optimization.
         - Included in the "Code" folder.
         - Ran Klein (2020).
 Bland-Altman and Correlation Plot (https://www.mathworks.com/matlabcentral/fileexchange/45049-bland-altman-and-correlation-plot), MATLAB Central File Exchange.
 Retrieved September 8, 2020.
+ 3. Customized matlab functions and python scripts to calculate reference scores and extract features.
+        - Included in the "Code" folder.
+        - Brief description included in their headers.
  # Contact us
  If you are facing problems and need to contact us, you can send an email to: mohammed.sunoqrot@ntnu.no